A Guide for Reflection During Marriage Decision Making

 Meditate on the attributes of true biblical love. – 1 Corinthians 13

-Take a deeper look: List the attributes of biblical love described in 1 Corinthians 13.
+Take a Deeper Look: List the attributes of biblical love described in 1 Corinthians 13.
 Give examples as to how they are evident in your life currently.

 1. I am surrendered to the potential outcome of a marriage proposal.

 One of the most difficult aspects of a marriage decision is that even though individuals strive for surrender and submission to the Lord in such a weighty matter, it still ends with a decision which two people must agree upon.
-There are times when despite each individual’s best efforts to surrender and align to God’s will in this matter, two wills still do not align, and disappointment occurs.
+There are times when despite each individual’s best efforts to surrender and align to God in this matter, two wills still do not align, and disappointment occurs.
 True surrender allows someone to be open to the response no matter what it might be and turns such disappointments into growth opportunities, not seeds for bitterness.
 It is important to remember we are accountable for our own actions, not the actions or decisions of another.

-Meditate on God’s sovereignty and our call to trust in Him. – Psalms 84:11-12, Romans 8:18-39
+Meditate on God’s sovereignty and our call to trust in him. – Psalms 84:11-12, Romans 8:18-39

-I am actively pursuing to grow as a spiritual leader.
+1. I am actively pursuing to grow as a spiritual leader.

 Men considering marriage need to be willing and ready to assume the role of a spiritual servant-leader who will watch for and guide the course of the family.
 This includes being the spiritual “pace-setter” for the family and loving in a self-sacrificing way that does what is necessary to make a wife and children feel nourished and cherished.